Clara Reyes, Junior Reporter, Markets Data

-Clara Reyes represents the analytical perspective focused on data, quantitative signals, and the underlying structure of market behaviour.
+Clara Reyes represents the analytical perspective at The Chain Journal focused on data, quantitative signals, and the underlying structure of market behaviour.
+Her coverage approaches crypto markets the way a scientist approaches an experiment — with scepticism, patience, and a preference for evidence over opinion.

 Her work examines how information emerges from data — from price structure and derivatives activity to on-chain metrics and observable transaction patterns.
 Within The Chain Journal, this perspective is used to distinguish between narrative and measurable reality, identifying where market movements are supported by underlying data and where they are driven primarily by sentiment.